New week, same story.

 And in the end on Sunday, despite a rally and despite some good things for some extended periods, the Jaguars left EverBank saying the same things they have been saying all season.

-“We’ve just got to fix the little things, and we’ll end up winning,” linebacker
+"We've just got to fix the little things, and we'll end up winning," linebacker Russell Allen said.

 There's truth in that, and there's truth in what Head Coach Mike Mularkey said after the team's ninth loss in the last 10 games.